Python Turtle - Lesson 3

 2 print(index)

-This is the way that range is conventionally used in Python.
+This is the most common way to use range in Python.

 Replace magic numbers

-Below is a solution for lesson 2 exercise 1 (there are many possible solutions).
+Here is one possible solution for Lesson 2 Exercise 1 (there are many correct answers).

-Create a new file named lesson_3_pt_1.py and enter this code.
+Create a new file called lesson_3_pt_1.py and type in this code.

 1import turtle